RSVP Abridgment of Boundless Reason

 · ·

 From the boundless view, the further we choose to “see” into the future, the less we believe we know relative to what we do not know.
-At the limit of imagination, all that we presume is True is the ideal set of basic rules for refining everyday thinking.
-In mathematical terms, members of this set are the axioms of the science of deciding well.
+At the limit of imagination, all that we presume is True is the ideal set of forms for refining everyday thinking.
+This set includes the ideal set of axioms (basic rules) for deciding well.
 For a 500-year-old depiction of a partially refined version of this ideal set of rules, see Appendix C (Renascent Art).

 · · · ·